mgphall/EmployeeApp/README.md

-Example Application Useing SQLlight, entity framework, some materal design, MvvmCross
+Example WPF Application Useing SQLlight, entity framework, some materal design, MvvmCross

-might need to rebuild project for test sqlite database to be moved to bin folder
+you might need to rebuild project for test sqlite database to be moved to bin folder